bmsantos/dl4j-0.0.3.3-examples/README.md

 | Word2VecRawText     | Sim 0     | Tune         | batch         |

-Starting to add rng to lock in results.
+F1 scores are varying on different runs.
+Starting to add rng to help stabilize results some examples require rng fix.
-RNTN rng needs to be fixed.
-Issue logged but F1 scores will vary.
-Posting what we got recently.